MicrosoftDocs/Viva/Viva/engage/organize-live-event.md

     - Teams broadcasts the live event
     - Requires an external encoder (app or device) to produce the event
     - Attendees can view the event in Viva Engage.
     - Video is stored in the SharePoint library connected to the Viva Engage community where the live event was produced.
+The video is displayed on the Viva Engage event page for 180 days after the event is over.

 ## Review licenses and permissions